University Catalog

 PSYC 2300.
 STATISTICS IN PSYCHOLOGY.
 3 Hours.

 This course covers descriptive and inferential statistics used in psychological research and assessment.
 It includes measurement, characteristics of distributions; measures of central tendency and variability; transformed scores; correlation and regression; probability theory; and hypotheses testing and inference.
 PSYC 2300 and PSYC 3300 can be taken concurrently.
-Prerequisite: PSYC 1315, MATH 1302 (or equivalent).
+Prerequisite: PSYC 1315, and MATH 1301, MATH 1302, MATH 1315, or MATH 1402 (or equivalent).

 PSYC 2317.
 BASIC CONCEPTS IN HUMAN SEXUALITY.
 3 Hours.
 (TCCN = PSYC 2306)